 All applications for student employment in the library are accepted online only.
 Before submitting an application, students must be eligible through the Federal Work-Study program.

 The Federal Work-Study program provides jobs on or off-campus to eligible undergraduate and graduate students who have received a financial award letter.
 Students are assigned to a University department or a community service agency for an average of 12 hours per week and paid the federal minimum wage ($7.25/hr).
 Opportunities for jobs in the library include Circulation, Reserve, Special Collections, and other areas.
-For more information, visit the Federal Work-Study section on the Office of Student Financial Aid website.

 If you are not eligible for federal work-study, you can still possibly work on campus with earnings paid through departmental or administrative funds.
 It is your responsibility to check with departments (such as the Dean's Office of Dupré Library) or Career Services for availability.